List of G.I. Joe: A Real American Hero characters: Banzai

 Banzai is the G.I.
-Joe Team's Rising Sun ninja.
+Joe Team's Rising Sun ninja and member of Ninja Force.
 His real name is Robert J. Travalino.
 His primary military specialty is first-strike commando.
 His secondary military specialty is nunchaku instructor.
 His birthplace is Hartsdale, New York.
 Banzai trained with a reclusive ninja master in the hostile mountains Tibet for some time.
 He is noted for training while blind-folded.

 Barbecue

+Barbecue is the G.I.
+Joe Team's firefighter.
+His real name is Gabriel A. Kelly, and his rank is that of corporal E-4.
+Barbecue was born in Boston, Massachusetts.
+His primary military specialty is fireman, and his secondary military specialty is infantry.
+He was in line to be the seventh Kelly from his family line to join the Boston Fire Department, but opted to join G.I.
+Joe instead.

+Barbecue was first released as an action figure in 1985.
+The figure was repainted and released as part of the 1989 "Slaughter's Marauders" line, and the 1992 "Eco-Warriors" line.
+New figures were released in 2008 for the G.I.
+Joe 25th Anniversary line, and in 2009 for the G.I.
+Joe: The Rise of Cobra line.
+Barbecue was added to the UK Action Force toyline in 1987, with his name changed to "Gabriel A. Garibaldi" and his hometown to Naples, Italy.

+In the Marvel Comics G.I.
+Joe series, Barbecue debuts in issue #40 (October 1985), where he is part of a team of Joes assigned to erect a transportable air-sea base in the Gulf of Mexico.
+In the 2001 Devil's Due Publishing continuity, he is accepted back on reserve status for special missions after G.I.
+Joe reforms.

+Barbecue was voiced by Loren Lester in the 1985 Sunbow animated series, Lee Jeffrey in the 1989 DiC series, and Jerry O'Connell in the 2010 series G.I.
+Joe: Renegades.

 Barrel Roll

 Barrel Roll is the G.I.
 Joe Team's high-altitude sniper.
 His real name is Dwight E. Stall, and he was born in Cincinnati, Ohio.
 Barrel Roll was first released as an action figure in 2003, and is the brother of both G.I.
 Joe Bombstrike and Cobra Black Out.
 A version of Barrel Roll with no accessories came with the Built to Rule Rising Tide, which followed the G.I.
 Joe: Spy Troops story line.
 The forearms and the calves of the figure sported places where blocks could be attached.

 His primary military specialty is marksmanship instructor.
 His secondary military specialty is fixed-wing aircraft pilot.
 Barrel Roll pushes himself to practice daily on the sniper range.
 He is a crack shot, and a skilled HALO jumper and pilot.
 He can claim the high ground without being spotted, drifting in silently by glider or parachute, and then disappear into the underbrush, sitting absolutely still to align the perfect shot.

 Barrel Roll appeared in the direct-to-video CGI animated movie G.I.
 Joe: Spy Troops, voiced by Paul Dobson.